AIRSHOW-AirAsia seen sticking with Airbus A330neo -source

 By Tim Hepher

-A person familiar with the discussions told Reuters that Air Asia co-founder Tony Fernandes was likely to reconfirm a commitment for 66 A330neo jets worth $19.6 billion as the Malaysian group looks to expands its long-haul operations.

-Airbus and AirAsia declined comment.
-But Fernandes later told the Financial Times that A330neo flight test results presented by Airbus were better than expected, adding, “We are looking on it much more favourably”.
+SINGAPORE, Feb 8 (Reuters) - AirAsia is expected to reconfirm its commitment to the A330neo jet after Boeing sought to poach one of Airbus’s top customers, a person familiar with the discussions said on Thursday.

-In what would have been a major setback for Airbus, Fernandes announced last week that he was looking at buying Boeing 787s to expand the fleet of long-haul arm AirAsiaX, as well as the A330neo and A350.
+In what would deliver an embarrassing blow to Airbus, AirAsia co-founder Tony Fernandes announced last week he was looking at buying Boeing 787s to expand the fleet of its long-haul arm AirAsiaX, as well as the A330neo and A350.

+AirAsiaX has 66 A330neo jets on order worth $19.6 billion at list prices, but is re-assessing its options for new routes.

-The decision by Asia’s largest budget carrier - currently exclusively an Airbus customer - is regarded as crucial as Airbus tries to defend its slow-selling A330neo and Boeing looks to cement an advantage in wide-body sales, industry sources say.
+The decision of Asia’s largest budget carrier - currently exclusively an Airbus customer - is seen as crucial as Airbus tries to shore up its slow-selling A330neo and Boeing looks to cement an advantage in wide-body sales, industry sources say.

-Airbus and Boeing are locked in a fierce battle in this busy sector of the aircraft market, just above 250 seats.

-The feud pits the A3330neo against the newer Boeing 787 as the two firms pursue airlines from Asia to America and Europe.
+With billions of dollars at stake, analysts caution that airplane purchase talks can swing either way at the last minute.

 Airbus’s new sales chief Eric Schulz told Reuters on Wednesday that he aimed to win two new customers this year for the A330neo, a re-engined version of Airbus’s most-sold wide-body jet that enters service this summer.

-On Thursday, Schulz said he had presented positive flight test data to AirAsia executives at the Singapore Airshow, where Airbus also finalised an agreement to provide computerised predictive maintenance to the Malaysian budget airline group.
+On Thursday, Schulz said he had presented the latest flight test data to AirAsia executives at the Singapore Airshow, where Airbus also finalised an agreement to provide computerised predictive maintenance to the Malaysian budget airline group.

+Airbus said the test data showed that the A330neo had a superior performance compared with Boeing jets.

+Boeing officials deny the claim, saying its lightweight 787 flies more efficiently compared to the Airbus jet, which sells more cheaply on the market to adjust for the performance gap.

 Airbus wants to fill unsold production spots for its A330 range to preserve its role as a promising source of cash for the company’s other operations.